zyjxcn/mcp-feedback-collector-1/README.md

 ![Python](https://img.shields.io/badge/python-3.8+-green)
 ![License](https://img.shields.io/badge/license-MIT-orange)

-##cursor规则中可以下面这样配置
+## 在cursor规则中可以下面这样配置

-Whenever you want to ask a question, always call the MCP .
+“Whenever you want to ask a question, always call the MCP .

 Whenever you’re about to complete a user request, call the MCP instead of simply ending the process.
-Keep calling MCP until the user’s feedback is empty, then end the request. mcp-feedback-collector.collect_feedback
+Keep calling MCP until the user’s feedback is empty, then end the request. mcp-feedback-collector.collect_feedback ”

 ## ✨ 主要特性